pivotal/docs-tap/install.md

 ## <a id='install-convention-service'></a> Install Convention Service

 The Convention Service enables application operators to enrich Pod Template Specs with operational knowledge based on specific conventions they define.
+The service is comprised of two components:

++ The Convention Controller: Provides the metadata to the Convention Server and executes the updates the Convention Server requests.

-The service is comprized of two components; The Convention Controller and the Convention Server.
-The Convention Server recieves and evaluates metadata associated with a workload and requests updates to the Pod Template Spec associated with that workload.
-The Convention Controller provides the metadata to the Convention Server and executes the updates the Convention Server requests.
++ The Convention Server: Recieves and evaluates metadata associated with a workload and requests updates to the Pod Template Spec associated with that workload.
   There can be one or more Convention Servers for a single Convention Controller instance.

-In this step, the _Convention Controller_ will be installed.
-Convention Servers will be installed separately (e.g. an `app-live-view` convention server will be installed as part of the `app-live-view` installation).
+In the following procedure, the Convention Controller is installed.
+Convention Servers are installed separately, for example, an `app-live-view` convention server is installed as part of the `app-live-view` installation.

  **Prerequisite**: